Do Eyelash Extensions Damage Your Eyelashes? Three Ways to Avoid Damage

-‘Do eyelash extensions damage your eyelashes?’ is a question that is searched in one way or another on Google hundreds of times per month!
-The simple answer is ‘not if they’re done properly’ - but how can you avoid damaging the natural lashes with eyelash extensions?
+‘Do eyelash extensions damage your eyelashes?’ is a question that is searched on Google hundreds of times per month!
+The simple answer, is ‘not if they’re done properly’.
+So how can you avoid damaging the natural lashes with eyelash extensions?

 How to Prevent Damage:

-When you choose the right lashes for the set you’re doing, you can apply fans of 30D+ without causing any damage - how?
-Surely that would weigh down your lashes!
+Did you know that when you choose the right lashes for the set you’re doing, you can apply fans of 30D+ without causing any damage!
+How?
+Surely that would weigh down your lashes?
 Well of course, if you’re using the wrong thickness you will absolutely cause damage in the long run!

-Pick your lashes based on your client’s natural lashes - if they are very thick and strong you can get away with thicker extensions, but try to still use thinner lash extensions to really protect those natural lashes!
+You should pick your lashes based on the client’s natural lashes.
+If they are very thick and strong, you can get away with thicker extensions.
+However, you should still try to use thinner lash extensions to provide extra protection for those natural lashes!

-- 0.18 are the thickest I’d advise for your average classic set - they will give a full, dark mascara effect whilst being safe for the vast majority of clients.
+- 0.18 are the thickest we would advise for your average classic set.
+They still give a full, dark mascara effect, while being safe for the vast majority of clients.

-- 0.15 will give a pretty mascara effect, and will be safe for everyone!
-(That being said, if your client has EXTREMELY fine lashes they still might not be suitable - let’s say they have recently finished chemotherapy and their lashes are just growing back, 0.15s may even be too heavy)
+- 0.15 will have a pretty mascara effect, and still be safe for everyone!
+That being said, if your client has EXTREMELY fine lashes, they still might be a little too heavy.

-- 0.12 will give a lighter finish to your lash set - they’re perfect for adding a little bit of extra density without adding much extra weight.
+- 0.12 will give a lighter finish to your lash set.
+They’re perfect for adding a little bit of extra density, without too much extra weight.

-- 0.10 lashes are classic lashes for all intents and purposes, but if someone has very strong natural lashes and would like a lighter volume set, you can use 0.10s for 2D fans.
+- 0.10 lashes are classic lashes for all intents and purposes.
+If someone has very strong natural lashes and would like a lighter volume set, you can use 0.10s for 2D fans.

-- 0.05 lashes sit comfortably between volume and mega volume lashes, so can be used up to 12D
+- 0.05 lashes sit comfortably between volume and mega volume lashes, so they can be used for fans up to 12D.

 These fan sizes are worked out on a basis of how many individual lashes in that thickness would be equal to one 0.18 classic lash.
-We’ve used volumetric calculations to do this - S = 𝜋 x R. It’s a long and technical explanation, but what it basically means is that you’re working out how many lashes would ‘fit into’ a larger lash.
-It’s quite easy to assume that 1 x 0.15 lash = 3 x 0.05 lashes if we are simply dividing, but what we actually need to do is look at the diameter of the base (that’s the lash thickness, 0.05 in this case) and work out how many of those fit into a 0.15 diameter.
+We’ve used volumetric calculations to do this - S = 𝜋 x R. It’s a long and technical explanation, but what it basically means, is that you’re working out how many lashes would ‘fit into’ a larger lash.
+It’s quite easy to assume that 1 x 0.15 lash = 3 x 0.05 lashes if we are simply dividing.
+What we actually need to do, is look at the diameter of the base (that’s the lash thickness, 0.05 in this case) and work out how many of those fit into a 0.15 diameter.
 There’s your almost-equivalent weight!

-As a general rule, the longest length you should be using are 3mm longer than the natural lashes - any longer and they can cause the natural lashes to twist or sit at a lower angle than they should, and can cause them to come out prematurely.
-This will affect the root in the long run and they lashes may grow back finer, or sometimes not at all!
+As a general rule, the longest length you will use, should only be 3mm longer than the natural lashes.
+Any longer, and the natural lashes can twist or sit at a lower angle than they should, which could result in the lashes coming out prematurely.
+This might also affect the root in the long run, causing the lashes could grow back finer, or sometimes not at all!

-If your client REALLY REALLY wants super long lashes and won’t take ‘it’s not the best idea’ for an answer (as so often happens) drop down a thickness or two so that at least in one aspect, the lashes are protected!
+If your client REALLY wants super long lashes and won’t take ‘it’s not the best idea’ for an answer, you can drop down a thickness or two so that at least in one aspect, the lashes are protected!

 3. Avoid Stickies

-Stickies should be avoided at all costs, not only do they cause damage but they’re painful for the client, too.
-While using lashes that are too heavy are something of a silent killer, stickies will let your client know for a fact that their lashes are being damaged!
+Stickies should be avoided at all costs.
+Not only do they cause damage, but they’re painful for the client, too.
+While using lashes that are too heavy may be a silent killer, stickies will let your client know for a fact that their lashes are being damaged!

-Even if you’re the MOST careful, you’re still highly likely to end up with at least a couple of stickies, so make sure you set aside 10-15 minutes at the end of each treatment to check for stickies and separate them!
+Even if you’re very careful, you’re still highly likely to end up with at least a couple of stickies, so make sure you set aside 10-15 minutes at the end of each treatment to check for stickies and separate them!